AI4Science-WestlakeU/CL_DiffPhyCon/README.md

 # Installation

-Run the following commonds to install dependencies.
-In particular, when run the smoke control task, the python version must be 3.8 due to the requirement of the Phiflow software.
+Run the following commands to install dependencies.
+In particular, the Python version must be 3.8 when running the 2D smoke control task, as the Phiflow software requires.

 ```code
 conda env create -f environment.yml